 or newsletter enabling viewers to easily read through the entire text without getting lost in the color schemes.
 An amateur color scheme can affect your brand building exercise and return on your virtual investment.

 Image Only Emails

 Image only emails are the best thing a marketer can do, if ROI is no big concern.
 Try to limit the use of images and if desired, provide proper ALT text to the images.
 Doing this, you will ensure that your email when not rendered properly will still not lose an impact.
-A blend of text and images is a good email.
+A blend of text and images makes for a good email layout.

 Your email shouldn’t be a conundrum for subscribers to be unriddled every day or every month.
 Having an email design with no hierarchy of information and overdose of information at the same time can spoil your ROI.
 Set the calls to action differently over less important information.
 Break the labyrinths into paragraphs and bullet points with key takeaways.

 Email Design is an art.
 Design emails or newsletters that are visually appealing and at the same time easy to scan.
-Having considered the above best practices of email design, go ahead and enjoy the basket full of open rates, click-throughs and conversions.
+Consider the above email design best practices for your email template design to enjoy a basket full of open rates, click-throughs, and conversions.
 Happy Inboxing!